thierry-martinez/clangml/README.md

 ## Usage

-The module [`Clang`][1] provides direct bindings to most of the [symbols defined by libclang][2] to match OCaml conventions, camel-case symbols have been renamed to lower-case symbols with underscores, and `clang_` prefixes have been removed.
+The module [`Clang`][1] provides direct bindings to most of the [symbols defined by libclang][2].
+To match OCaml conventions, camel-case symbols have been renamed to snake case (lower-case symbols with underscores), and `clang_` prefixes have been removed.
 Additional bindings have been defined in [`libclang_extensions.h`][3] for some parts of clang's API that have not been covered by libclang.